pulumi/halloumi/nodejs/README.md

 This version of halloumi creates a library that can be used with independently executable programs.
 You still get multi-service dependency, but you don't need a higher-level CLI.
 Just `yarn start` and you're off to the races.

+This library also supports a super speedy local development mode (if a 20 second lambda deployment is too slow of a dev loop).
+Just run `yarn local` and your services will run on `localhost`.

 ```typescript
 const application = new App();